 Class of 2021 PhD Scholars

 - Uliana Kostareva is the Global Health Nursing Scholar.
 Kostareva is a UH Manoa Nursing Graduate Entry Program in Nursing student.
-At graduation, she will have completed an RN and PhD program in four years.
-She will focus her scholarship on health and disease management in Eurasia.
+At graduation, she will have completed her PhD program studies in three years.
+Her area of scholarship focuses on health literacy among immigrants.